-They will help you determine whether cash or accrual accounting is the best fit for your business.
+- They will help you determine whether cash or accrual accounting is the best fit for your business.
 When you're setting up your accounting software, one of the first decisions you're asked to make is which type of accounting you use.
 Generally, new businesses use cash accounting, as it's simpler, but there are instances when the IRS requires accrual accounting, such as if you sell goods to consumers and maintain an inventory.
 The difference is that with the accrual method, you record income and expenses when they're billed rather than when you receive the money.
 In a blog entry from QuickBooks, Carrie Smith writes, "The upside to using the accrual method is that it gives small business owners a more realistic idea of income and expense during a certain period of time."
-[Looking for accounting software?
-Check out our best picks.]

 2. At tax time

 CPAs can prepare tax documents, file tax returns and provide tax planning advice to help you strategize how you can minimize your tax liability for next year.
 Also, as mentioned above, CPAs can represent you if the IRS has questions about your return or you're audited, which is an important consideration.

 Business taxes are very different from personal taxes; even if you've always done your taxes yourself, you might want to hire a CPA, especially if your tax situation is complex.
 For instance, if you have employees, or if you sell products to customers in multiple states or countries, having a CPA handle your taxes can save you time and ensure they're done correctly.

 Here are other ways CPAs can assist you with your taxes.